Elias Solberg

-Elias Sebastian Solberg (born 3 March 2004) is a Norwegian footballer currently playing as a midfielder for Lillestrøm.
+Elias Sebastian Solberg (born 3 March 2004) is a Norwegian footballer playing as a midfielder.
+His last played for Lillestrøm.

 Club career

 Having progressed through the youth ranks of Ull/Kisa, Solberg established himself in the first team for the 2020 season, scoring three goals from sixteen appearances.
 These performances caught the eye of Italian side Juventus, and in July 2021 he signed for The Old Lady.
 In October 2021, he was named by English newspaper The Guardian as one of the best players born in 2004 worldwide.

 In August 2022, having failed to break into the youth sides of Juventus, Solberg returned to Norway to sign for Lillestrøm.

+In September 2025, after a short loan spell at Eidsvold Turn, Solberg mutually terminated his contract with Lillestrøm.

 International career

 Solberg has represented Norway at under-15 and under-18 level.